teamnsrg/mida/website/docs/tasks.md

 - description: Whether to gather a trace of JavaScript browser API calls made by scripts on the target site, including arguments and return values.
-This option requires the use of an instrumented version of Chromium, and creates a JSON file containing the full trace. **Note: Even when zipped, these traces are often several megabytes all by themselves.**
+This option requires the use of an instrumented version of Chromium, and creates a JSON file containing the full trace. **Note: These traces are often several megabytes all by themselves.**

 #### `resource_metadata`